 For FAA part 147 classes there is a specific requirement that students complete all exams and lab projects.
 There is also specific attendance (time) requirements.
 Students exceeding the allowable missed time limit may be required to repeat the course; however, there are certain exceptions to exceeding the maximum time allowed.
-These exceptions are outlined in the College's FAA Part 147 Certification Manual.
 If a time exception is granted, the student will be required to make up all time missed back to the allowable limit as well as all exams and labs requirements.
 These exceptions are reviewed, granted or denied by the Aviation Maintenance Technology Department Chair in coordination with the Dean of Academic Affairs.